radovanbacovic/oracle_personal_utils/README.md

 # oracle_personal_utils

-This is list of my busines as usual script I use for Oracle DB work.
+This is a list of my busines as usual script I use for Oracle DB work.